All Davenport community members are afforded the following rights:

 Formal Complaint:

-Formal Complaint means a document filed by a complainant or signed by the Title IX Coordinator alleging sexual harassment against a respondent and requesting that the University investigate the allegation of sexual harassment.
+A Formal Complaint can be brought forward in writing, via our incident reporting page, or generated in person with the Title IX Coordinator.
+A formal complaint can also be made by the Title IX Coordinator in some circumstances, details of which are outlined in our Title IX policy.
+A formal complaint constitutes a complainant reporting an allegation of sexual harassment, or sex discrimination.
 At the time of filing a formal complaint with the University, a complainant must be participating in or attempting to participate in the University’s education program or activity.
-“Document filed by a complainant’’ means a document or electronic submission (such as by electronic mail or through an online portal that the University provides for this purpose) that contains the complainant’s physical or digital signature, or otherwise indicates that the complainant is the person filing the formal complaint.
 Where the Title IX Coordinator signs a formal complaint, the Title IX Coordinator is not a complainant or otherwise a party to the formal complaint, and must not have a conflict of interest or bias for or against complainants or respondents generally or an individual complainant or respondent.

 Gender-based Harassment: